 The following tables provide a summary of the quality flags assigned (Table 2) in addition to an overview of the major issues experienced at each site (Table 3).

-Table 2: Flag allocation per variable.
-ID text provides a hyperlink to view the data through an interactive online tool.
+Table 2: Flag allocation per variable 2020-06-14 to 2021-10-22.
+For access to the provisional data and the interactive online tool, please email data@hakai.org.